Australian Qualifications Framework: Certificates I–IV

-Diploma, Advanced diploma, Associate degree
+Diploma, advanced diploma, associate degree

-Courses at Diploma, Advanced Diploma and Associate degree level take between one and three years to complete, and are generally considered to be equivalent to one to two years of study at degree level.
+Courses at diploma, advanced diploma and associate degree level take between one and three years to complete, and are generally considered to be equivalent to one to two years of study at degree level.
+Depending on how the courses are designed and registered, diplomas may be vocational or higher education, while associate degrees are higher education.

-Diploma and Advanced Diploma are titles given more practical courses, while Associate degree is given to more academic courses.
-Entry into Diploma and Advance Diploma courses requires the completion of Year 12 education.

-These courses are usually delivered by universities, TAFE colleges, community education centres and private RTOs (Registered Training Organisations).
+These courses are usually delivered by universities, TAFE colleges, and private registered training organisations and higher education providers.

 Bachelor degree and honours

-The Bachelor degree is the standard university qualification and is recognised worldwide.
-Most courses take three to four years to complete and are Level 7 qualifications.
+The bachelor degree is the standard university qualification and is recognised worldwide.
+Most courses take three to four years to complete and are Level 7 qualifications on the AQF.

-Honours may be awarded on top of a bachelor's degree after an additional year of study for three-year degrees or, in the case of four-year degrees, for performance at credit or distinction average level.
+Honours may be awarded on top of a bachelor's degree after an additional year of study for three-year degrees.
 An Honours degree is a Level 8 qualification and is denoted by "Hons" in parentheses following the degree abbreviation, for example BA (Hons).
 Honours degrees requiring an additional year of study generally involve a research project and require the completion of a thesis during the optional fourth year of study.

 Traditionally these courses have almost exclusively been delivered by universities, however there is now a growing number of TAFE institutions and private colleges who have higher education status to deliver degree programs.

-Graduate Certificate and Graduate Diploma
+Graduate certificate and graduate diploma

-Graduate Certificate and Graduate diplomas are Level 8 qualifications alongside the Bachelor (Honours) degree.
-Entry to a Graduate Certificate or Graduate Diploma typically requires completion of a bachelor's degree or higher.
+Graduate certificate and graduate diplomas are Level 8 qualifications alongside the Bachelor (Honours) degree.
+Entry to a graduate certificate or graduate diploma typically requires completion of a bachelor's degree or higher.
 In some cases, admission may be on the basis of significant work experience.
-Graduate Certificates typically take six months of full-time study to complete, while Graduate Diplomas take twelve months.
+Graduate certificates typically take six months of full-time study to complete, while graduate diplomas typically take twelve months.

-These courses are usually delivered by universities and private providers.

 Masters degree

 A completed bachelor's degree, sometimes with honours (typically for Master of Philosophy degrees), is a prerequisite for admission.
+Often there is a minimum grade point average (GPA), weighted average mark (WAM) or honours requirement for admission also.
 The pattern of study generally takes one of the following three forms: